8 Things You Didn’t Know About Disney’s Very Own Private Island

 In many ways, the island is an extension of the cruise experience, which means food is plentiful and included in the price of your cruise.
 At Cookie’s BBQ buffet, you can indulge in classic barbecue with all the sides like coleslaw and beans, along with kid-friendly options like hot dogs and French fries.
 If you are vegan or have any special dietary needs, just ask the staff; they’re more than happy to oblige.

 Matt Stroshane/Courtesy Disney

 Just like on the Disney ships, there is an adults-only area, Serenity Bay, at Castaway Cay for those seeking a little peace and quiet.
 Located about a mile from the main beach, this is the place to go for grown-up time, as well as beachside lounge chairs, two-person hammocks, and possibly even a massage.
 Those who have kids in tow can park the little ones at Scuttle Cove, the island’s supervised kids’ club.
-Here are all the ways Disney cruises cater to adults.

 6. Castaway Cay repeatedly wins awards

 In 2018, Castaway Cay was honored with Cruise Critic‘s Cruisers’ Choice Award for “Best Cruise Line Private Island” for the third time in a row.
 Castaway Cay is also a favorite among repeat Disney cruisers who sometimes choose “double-dip cruises,” which is “fan talk” for cruises that visit Castaway Cay twice.

 7. The island is smaller than it seems